-The DCPS layer provides support for relational modeling, while the DLRL extends the DCPS with an objectoriented facade, so that applications can either completely ignore the DCPS relational models or build an object models atop the DLRL.
+The DCPS layer provides support for relational modeling, while the DLRL extends the DCPS with an object-oriented facade, so that applications can either completely ignore the DCPS relational models or build an object models atop the DCPS.
+When using the DLRL layer, familiar OO constructs, such as inheritance and relationships, can be used to model the information to share and distribute within the system, further improving expressiveness, productivity, and reusability.
 Data associated with DDS topics are expressed using types defined by the standard OMG Interface Definition Language (IDL), which simplifies the inter-working between DDS and CORBA.
 Relationships between topics can be captured via keys that can be used to distinguish between different instances of the same topic.

-In net-centric tactical information systems, an information model will be associated with every layer in which DDS-based data exchange occurs.
-This information model, which can comply with DoD or NATO standards, is the lingua franca used by the different applications in coalitions to exchange information and seamlessly interoperate.
+In net-centric mission-critical information systems, an information model will be associated with every layer in which DDS-based data exchange occurs.
+This information model, which can comply with open standards, is the lingua franca used by the different applications in coalitions to exchange information and seamlessly interoperate.
 Likewise, the QoS policies decorating the information model determine how the data is disseminated, persisted, and received in the global data space.

 Publishers and subscribers.
-In net-centric tactical information management systems, publishers and subscribers correspond to a range of domain participants, such as embedded devices, Unmanned Air Vehicles (UAVs), soldiers' equipment, as well as planning and simulation services in operations centers.
+In net-centric mission-critical information management systems, publishers and subscribers correspond to a range of domain participants, such as embedded devices, air traffic control radars, visualization consoles, and online stock feeds, as well as planning and simulation services in operations centers.
 DDS applications use data writers to publish data values to the global data space of a domain and data readers to receive data.
 A publisher is a factory that creates and manages a group of data writers with similar behavior or QoS policies, as shown in Figure 4.
-A subscriber is a factory that creates and manages data creates and manages data creates, as shown in Figure 4.
+A subscriber is a factory that creates and manages data readers, as also shown in Figure 4.

-Publishers can declare their intent to produce data on particular topics with associated QoS, and distribute the data on those topics to the global data space.
-Subscribers receive topic data in the global data space that match their subscriptions (the rules that define what represents a matching subscription are described below).
-QoS policies allow publishers and subscribers to define (1) their local behavior, such as the number of historical data samples they require and the maximum update-rate at which they want to receive data, and (2) how data should be treated once in transit with respect to reliability, urgency, importance, and durability.
-Topics can also be annotated with these QoS policies to drive the behavior of the data-distribution.
-The QoS policies of pre-defined topics serve as defaults for publishers and subscribers and can therefore ensure consistency between requested and offered QoS.
+Publishers can declare their intent to produce data on particular topics with associated QoS, and provide the data on those topics to the global data space.
+Subscribers receive topic data from the global data space that match their subscriptions (the rules that define what represents a matching subscription are described below).
+Configuring QoS policies allows publishers and subscribers to (1) define the local behavior of their interface with DDS, such as the number of historical data samples they require and the maximum updaterate at which they want to receive data, and (2) how DDS should provide global data availability with respect to reliability, urgency, importance, and durability of the distributed data.
+Since topics themselves can be annotated with OoS policies that drive the global dataavailabity, publishers and subscribers can use these pre-defined QoS policies as consistent defaults allowing them to concentrate purely on the local-behavior driving policies.